LandRegistry/mint/README.md

-# system-of-record
+# mint
-Beta version of the system of record
+Beta version of the mint

 Under construction.